matthewb66/bd_scan_yocto/README.md

 ### SCANNING YOCTO IN BLACK DUCK USING SYNOPSYS DETECT

-As described above, the standard, supported method of scanning a Yocto project is provided by Synopsys Detect (see [Synopsys Detect - scanning Yocto](https://sig-product-docs.synopsys.com/bundle/integrations-detect/page/packagemgrs/bitbake.html)).
+As described above, the standard, supported method of scanning a Yocto project into Black Duck is provided by Synopsys Detect (see [Synopsys Detect - scanning Yocto](https://sig-product-docs.synopsys.com/bundle/integrations-detect/page/packagemgrs/bitbake.html)).

 To perform a standard Yocto scan using Synopsys Detect:
 - Change to the poky folder of a Yocto project